NLnetLabs/rpki-doc/source/krill/ui.rst

     The ROAs screen displaying all resources and configured ROAs

-To add a new ROA, simply fill in the authorised ASN and one of your prefixes.
+Click the :guilabel:`Add ROA` button, then fill in the authorised ASN and one of your prefixes in the form.
 The maximum prefix length will automatically match the prefix you entered to follow best operational practices, but you can change it as desired.

 .. figure:: img/krill-ui-roa-add.png
     :align: center